A Global Census of Metals in the Universe: Metal Mass Density of the Stellar Phase

-We note that a substantial systematic uncertainty arises in both the inferred galactic stellar mass functions \citep{Gottumukkala2024} and the star formation rate density \citep{bouwens2020,matthews2024,sharma2024}---and thus the stellar mass density---due to dust-obscured galaxies \citep{Barrufet2024}.
-Specifically, UV surveys may miss a large fraction of massive dusty star-forming galaxies at all redshifts.
+We note that a substantial systematic uncertainty arises in both the inferred galactic stellar mass functions \citep{Gottumukkala2024} and the star formation rate density \citep{bouwens2020,matthews2024,sharma2024,liu2025}---and thus the stellar mass density---due to dust-obscured galaxies \citep{Barrufet2024}.
+Specifically, UV/optical surveys may miss a large fraction of massive dusty star-forming galaxies at all redshifts.
 For instance, a recent JWST survey by \cite{Gottumukkala2024} suggests that existing surveys of the galactic stellar mass function may be missing as much as $\sim\,20$--30\% of the galaxies with $m_*>10^{10.5}\rm{M}_\odot$ at $z>3$.
 Their results suggest that the integrated SMD (for $m_*>10^{9.25}$ M$_\odot$) may have been underestimated by up to 15--20\% at $z\sim 3$--6.
-Similar trends are observed at low redshifts ($0.2<z<1.3$) in radio and combined UV-IR observations \citep{whitaker2017,matthews2024}.
-For example, \citeauthor{matthews2024} find that UV-IR observations account for 2/3 of the total SFRD inferred from radio observations.
-Ultimately these uncertainties in the inferred stellar mass density of the Universe add to the uncertainty in the stellar and total expected metal mass density of the Universe.
+Similar trends are observed at low redshifts ($0.2<z<1.3$) in radio and combined UV+IR observations \citep{whitaker2017,matthews2024}.
+For example, \citeauthor{matthews2024} found that UV+IR observations capture only 2/3 of the SFRD inferred from radio observations.
+Ultimately, these uncertainties in the inferred stellar mass density of the Universe add to the uncertainty in the stellar and total expected metal mass density of the Universe.